An account of our 37th Annual Police Conference, by Cumberland Lodge Scholar, Mahmood Ali

 In its 71st year of stimulating critical thinking and multidisciplinary engagement to address society’s most pressing issues, Cumberland Lodge formed a fitting backdrop for a series of discussions around the relationship between our freedoms and security, particularly in the context of policing.

 Spread over two days, this conference brought together thought-leaders from academia, politics, policing and beyond, to share their views on a variety of issues including domestic abuse, vigilantism, and counter-terrorism.
-With each presenter bringing with them a unique perspective on these topics, to my mind, the overall content of the conference could be distilled into three broad themes; social changes, technology, and relationships.
+With each presenter bringing with them a unique perspective on these topics, to my mind, the overall content of the conference could be distilled into three broad themes:

 ‘Data is the oil of the 21st century, and we are the pipes that carry it’

 In contrast to the way in which data analytics is currently being used as an evidence-base in almost all walks of life, several of the speakers argued that such data was socially constructed, and its usefulness in informing a decision was inherently linked to the nature of the question and who was asking it, as well as who was undertaking the analysis.

 Furthermore, the use of algorithms and machines in aiding decision-making is often seen as ‘objective’ and ‘fair’, but in reality, several presenters spoke at length about how such algorithms were unintentionally flawed to reflect social biases; far from being unbiased, algorithms usually act as amplifiers of societal prejudices.